telliott99/MySwift/optionals.rst

 Optionals
 #########

-Swift has optional values (called "Optionals") that may be ``nil``, not have a value, or may have a value including a basic type like Int or String.
+Swift has optional values (called "Optionals") that may be ``nil``, and not have a value, or they may have a value including a basic type like Int or String.
 Consider the following:

 .. sourcecode:: bash